cl-unrc-lab/MaskD/README.md

 Examples can be found
 in the directory: tests/

-To replicate all experimental results shown on paper "Measuring Masking Fault-Tolerance" (Castro, D’Argenio, Demasi, Putruele), run the script: ./mask-test .
-For the journal extended version, the algorithms for deterministic games can be run with: ./mask-test-det
+To replicate all experimental results (Fix-Point Algorithm) run the script: ./mask-test .
+For the Shortest Path Algorithm experiments run: ./mask-test-det